fastify/fastify/docs/Reference/Type-Providers.md

-It's also important to mention that once the types don't propagate globally, _currently_ is not possible to avoid multiple registrations on routes when dealing with several scopes, see bellow:
+It's also important to mention that once the types don't propagate globally, _currently_ is not possible to avoid multiple registrations on routes when dealing with several scopes, see below:

 ```ts
 import Fastify from 'fastify'